 The typical home has a multitude of heat sources, so it’s no surprise that childhood burns are common.
 They’re almost always preventable, but accidents happen—so parents should know how to deal.

-In North America, burns are described as first-degree, second-degree and third-degree depending on how deep they are.
+Types of burns In North America, burns are described as first-degree, second-degree and third-degree depending on how deep they are.

 First-degree burns are superficial burns affecting the skin’s top layer (epidermis).
 First-degree burns are red; if touched, they blanch to white, but quickly turn red again.
 They’re dry burns, not weepy, says Janice Heard, a Calgary paediatrician.
 You can treat first-degree burns at home unless they’re extensive.
 For example, if your child’s entire torso is sunburned, see a doctor, as there could be larger issues at play.
 “Kids can get dehydrated from having burns,” says Heard.
 “And for pain control, sometimes they need more than over-the-counter medication.”